599316527/vue-crepe-slides/README.md

 The array of slide which contains name, nested layers and optional href.
 See the [sample](demo/slides.json).

+Each layer has attributes:
+* `type`: The field indicates type of layer.
+Avaiable type is `image`, `video`, `text`, `group`.
+* `image`: If type is image, the field indicates image url.
+* `poster`, `video`: If type is video, the fields indicate video poster & source urls.
+* `text`: If type is text, the field indicates text content of the layer.
+* `children`: If type is group, the field indicates an array of nested layers.
+* `styles`: The field indicates static style of the layer.
+It's just CSS.
+* `transition`: The field indicates timing function & styles of stages of slide animation.
+  - `timing`: Availabe timing functions are defined in [ease-component](https://www.npmjs.com/package/ease-component)
+  - `styles`: Styles of three stages (enter, stay, leave) of slide animation could be specified here.
+Tween values are computed automatically by the timing function with stage styles.
+Transform methods have their shorthand writing style.
+Some values without units of special fields will be appended unit automatically.
+Value of style could be a expression with predefined variables.
+Current available variables are `@containerWidth`, `@containerHeight` for all layers and `@duration` for video only.

 #### width

 The value of width without unit.